anouarjlidi/AgateApps/docs/technical.md

 The bootstrap file and the default `WebTestCase` class are located in the `tests/phpunit/` directory.

-For now, there's only PHPUnit, but maybe one day there'll be `behat` or `phpspec` tests to be runned, this is why there is another directory level to allow this more easily.
+For now, there's only PHPUnit.

+There's a CI script located in `tests/ci/ci.bash` that should be runned on CI servers.

 ## Users